roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© "You're the best!"
+"You're the best!"
 Zack moaned out, driving his cock in an out of her, the pleasure driving him crazy.
 "You're the best I've ever had!
 You're a better woman than Mandy in every fucking way!
 You're hotter!
 You're older!
 You're such a better fuck!
 God damn, you're incredible!
 My wife is nothing compared you to you!"

  "YESSS!"
 Vanessa grunted out, her ass spasming around his throbbing meat.
 "That girl ain't nothing!
 I'm fucking destroying her life!
 YES!
 Thanks to you, I'm fucking ruining her!
 YES!
 And what do you do?
 You fuck my ass harder!
 You make my ass cum!
 YES!"